 77 Squadron, Royal Air Force Volunteer Reserve.
 Died 27 December 1941, aged 23

 Samuel served with 77 Squadron which, in the early days of WW2, was part of Bomber Command's No 4 Group.
 The Squadron was equipped with Armstrong-Whitworth Whitleys - which, as illustrated below, flew in a distinctively nose-down attitude.
-(Until the arrival of the four-engined Avro Lancaster in February 1942, the Whitley was the RAF's heaviest bomber.
+(Until the arrival of the four-engined Avro Lancaster in February 1942, the Whitley was the RAF's heaviest bomber.)

 An Armstrong-Whitworth Whitley V bomber, circa 1940 RAF official photograph - public domain

 On the evening of 27 December 1941, Samuel was the Wireless Operator/Air Gunner in the five-strong crew of Whitley V Z9226 KN-? which took off from RAF Leeming in North Yorkshire to participate in a bombing raid on Dusseldorf.
 The aircraft was brought down (apparently near Cologne, south of the target - so likely to be after the plane had dropped its bombs) with the loss of all the crew:

 They were initially interred at Cologne South Cemetery.
 In June 1946, they were reburied in the Rheinberg War Cemetery, a little to the north of Dusseldorf - five of the 3,330 Commonwealth servicemen of WW2 buried or commemorated there.

 Samuel's family took the opportunity of adding a personal inscription to his headstone on Grave 1.C.12,

 "Beloved, you will always be remembered Father, Mother and Sister."

 Royal Air Force Volunteer Reserve.
 Died 5 August 1940, aged 43